icidasset/icidasset/src/Writings/minimize-flaws.md

 #### Maybe

 Probably the most common thing that we have to do when dealing with data in dynamic languages is handling `null`, which are the cause of so many runtime errors.
-In functional languages there is no null type, but instead you have the `Maybe` type or the `Option` type.
+In functional languages there is no null type, but instead you have the <x-cl-2>Maybe</x-cl-2> type or the <x-cl-2>Option</x-cl-2> type.
 These are also sometimes found in non-functional languages like, for example, Rust.

 You can see by its definition that these types are really simple, but incredibly useful.